singaround/songbook/songs/Roll-Alabama,-Roll.md

 templateKey: song
 title: 'Roll Alabama, Roll'
 published: true
+wordsBy: Frank Townsend
+tuneBy: Traditional
 chorusLine: 'Roll, Alabama, roll'
 songLine: When the Alabama's keel was laid
 tags:
   - song
 date: 2019-03-07T08:05:12.000Z
+description: >-
+  CSS Alabama was built in secrecy in 1862 by British shipbuilders John Laird Sons and Company at their shipyards at Birkenhead.
+Under British neutrality law during the American Civil War, it was possible to build a ship designed as an armed vessel as long as it wasn't actually armed until after it sailed into international waters.
+Alabama was a successful Confederate commerce raider, attacking Union merchant and naval ships.
+She was sunk in June 1864 by USS Kearsarge at the Battle of Cherbourg.
 ---
 When the Alabama's keel was laid